jaiveer67/Blackjack/BUGS.md

 split button shows if youve already split and could technically split again

 Dealer hand shows a bit too quickly on player blackjack

+if split hands and first hand has soft total, it shows both options even if it is 11/21 until 2nd hand is done, also still gives player option to hit (with 2 aces

+11/21 hands flash 11/21 for a second before becoming 21)